 Enjoyment of Use

-Finally, we assess how much we like to use each.
+Finally, we assess how much we like to use each option.
 How does it feel on the skin?
 Can you fold it nicely into napkins?
 What about the patterns?
-We also consider the square size and options for each.
-We test this while using each day in and day out for a variety of tasks while cleaning and serving food.
+We also consider the square size and tear options.
+We pay close attention to these features and evaluate while using them day in and day out for a variety of tasks, including serving food and household cleaning tasks.

 The clear winner of the traditional rolls is the Brawny Tear-A-Square.
 Not only does it have the softest fibers that feel paper-soft, but you can choose the size of square you use for the job.
-It doesn't feature any fancy patterns like the Bounty or other brands, but we appreciate its versatility.
+It doesn't feature any fancy patterns like the Bounty or other brands, but we appreciate its relative versatility otherwise.
 We like that if you don't have traditional napkins, you can tear off a smaller square (which yields a nice clean line) that can easily be used at a pizza party amongst friends.
+We also feel that it is less wasteful than using a full-size sheet when you don't need the whole thing!

 Other options with a softer exterior include the Presto!, which is similar in softness to the Brawny brand and comes with a unique pattern.
 The Bounty Quick Size and Seventh Generation have a decent level of softness but feel more coarse than the above competitors.
-The Viva Multi-Surface has a soft upper but a coarse, dry side that we didn't love, while the Sparkle Brand doesn't feel at all good on dry hands, comparatively.
+The Viva Multi-Surface has a soft upper but a coarse, dry side that we didn't love, but may be better for cleaning purposes.
+The Sparkle Brand doesn't feel at all good on dry hands, comparatively.

 Of the multi-fold products, we prefer the Scott Essential Multi-Fold to the Kleenex Multi-Fold.
 It is much thinner and relatively softer than the Kleenex brand, making it a better option than a napkin at a pizza party.
 That said, neither are as soft as the other options mentioned above.